 1. Get some support and advice

-As you prepare to take your diploma, do get some help along the way.
+As you prepare to take your diploma, get some help along the way.
 This might be from your own teacher, from someone you know who’s already sat a diploma, or from someone like myself who provides specialist diploma mentoring.
 Although you might have many years of teaching experience, knowing how to best approach the inevitably artificial situation of a diploma exam is a skill in itself.

 2. Take time to choose which diploma suits you best